anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.rst

 Meaning, initially, the RI is not looking to have a single installer that can both build out virtual or physical machines **and** build out the Kubernetes and other components.
 The primary reason for this was to ensure the loose coupling between the two layers, to drive the concept that RI2 is a standalone platform that can (in theory at least) be deployable to any infrastructure, whether that be some physical machines in a lab, or virtual machines in a private or public cloud environment, for example.
 From am implementation perspective, this means that the first step - infrastructure provisioning - needs to potentially support many different infrastructures and could even be an optional step in the overall end-to-end deployment process if an infrastructure is provided by other means.
 To tightly intertwine the deployment of machines and the Kubernetes platform with a single installer would potentially limit the locations on which the RI can be installed.

 The following subsections provide an overview of the provisioning stages as they are currently planned.
-However, that's not to say full end-to-end installers aren't welcome, but if used we must be clear on the limitations and compromises made when we document them in `Chapter 4 <./chapter04.md>`__.
+However, that's not to say full end-to-end installers aren't welcome, but if used we must be clear on the limitations and compromises made when we document them in :ref:`chapters/chapter04:Operational Runbook`.

 Infrastructure Provisioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~